elm/projects/README.md

 ## Improve Contributor Agreement Process

-Okay, this one has a few steps:
+Right now, you need to find [this agreement](https://github.com/elm-lang/elm-compiler/blob/master/ContributorAgreement.pdf), figure out how to fill it in, and figure out how to get it to me.
+This process kind of sucks!

+There are a couple steps we can take towards improving:

   1. Study how this works in different languages.
 Python, Clojure, etc. Figure out how they manage it, how much work it is, the particular documents, etc.
-  2. Clearly write up the different options.
+  2. Clearly write up the different options and share on the elm-dev mailing list.
   3. After discussion, possibly make some tools to make this easy to track and integrate with process-bot.